hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 Input File Structure
 ====================

-`hypredrive` uses a configuration file in YAML format to specify the parameters and settings for the program's execution.
-Below is a detailed explanation of each section in the configuration file.
+`hypredrive` uses YAML to specify parameters and settings.
+The YAML content can be provided either as a **file on disk** (driver usage) or as an **in-memory string** passed directly to ``HYPREDRV_InputArgsParse`` from application code.
+The structure of the YAML is the same in both cases.

 In general, the various keywords are optional and, if not explicitly defined by the user, default values are used for them.
-On the other hand, some keywords such as ``linear_system`` are mandatory and, thus, are marked with `required` or `possibly required`, depending on the value of other keywords.
+Some keywords such as ``linear_system`` are mandatory for driver use and are marked with `required` or `possibly required`, depending on the value of other keywords.

 .. note::

-   The YAML file parser in `hypredrive` is case-insensitive, meaning that it works regardless of the presence of lower-case, upper-case, or a mixture of both when defining keys and values in the input file.
+   The YAML parser in `hypredrive` is case-insensitive, meaning that it works regardless of the presence of lower-case, upper-case, or a mixture of both when defining keys and values.

 General Settings